 Staying Healthy and Well:

-A HealthySTATE of mind and body begins with the prevention of disease and reduction of risky behaviors.
-Our outreach health educators and Pack Peer Educators offer a variety of information, programs and services to students on issues facing today's young adults.
-Health topics include nutritional counseling, alcohol and drug education, stress management, healthy sexuality, women’s health, men's health and more.
+As a part of our mission, Student Health not only provides high quality health care but also a comprehensive disease prevention and health education program to the NC State community.
+Our outreach health educator and Pack Peer Educators offer a variety of information, programs and services to students on issues facing today's young adults.
+Health topics include nutritional counseling, alcohol and drug education, healthy sexuality, women’s health, men's health and much more.

 Required Medical Insurance